Skip to main content

 Statute of Limitations Explained

 Every legal claim has a deadline.
-Miss it, and you lose your right to sue -- no matter how strong your case.
+Miss it, and you lose your right to sue -- no matter how strong your case is.

 What Is a Statute of Limitations?